How to Clear Bluetooth Cache in Windows 11 or 10

 Why clear it?

-• Refreshed Connections: Just like turning your computer off and on can fix a bunch of problems, resetting your Bluetooth connections can sort out many common Bluetooth issues.
+• Just like rebooting your computer can fix many issues, resetting Bluetooth connections can solve common Bluetooth problems.

-• Less Clutter: Getting rid of old, unused device connections makes the whole Bluetooth process smoother.
+• Removing old, unused device connections makes the Bluetooth setup cleaner.

 Recommended resource: How to Reinstall Bluetooth Driver in Windows 11

-This approach is about disconnecting and then reconnecting your Bluetooth devices, basically giving your Bluetooth a fresh start.
+This method is about disconnecting and then reconnecting your Bluetooth devices with the purpose of giving your Bluetooth a fresh start.

 1. Start by clicking the Start button, usually at the bottom-left corner of your screen, and go to “Settings”.Select Settings from Start Menu Windows 11